 Many offshore workers that live in Texas are uncertain of their rights when it comes to an injury, and this means they can be taken advantage of quite easily by their employers if they are injured on the job.

 If you have been involved in an accident while you were carrying out your role as an offshore worker, it is always a smart idea to consult with an offshore injury lawyer about your rights and options.
 There are a number of complicated laws, statutes, and acts that may apply, and some of these laws are over a century old.
-This means understanding their application can be difficult, even for an experienced maritime injury attorney.
+This means understanding their application can be difficult, even for an experienced attorney.

 Call us today at 713-535-9319 to schedule a free sit-down meeting, case evaluation, and consultation.